 Ponzi schemes by nature do not have any underlying asset that the money is invested in.
-If you ask them what they use the money for most early investors will usually sound discordant tunes.
+If you ask them what they use the money for, most early investors will usually sound discordant tunes.
 They speculate and can’t point specifically to what the money is used for.
-The reason for this of course is because there is hardly any business that pays as much as 20% in monthly returns and so when they mention the business you can easily deduce if it’s real or not.
+The reason for this, of course, is because there is hardly any business that pays as much as 20% in monthly returns, and so when they mention the business, you can easily deduce if it’s real or not.
 Ponzi creators know this is a problem and often come up with very grandiose business models that are often difficult to explain clearly.

-They are not recognized by regulators
+They are not recognised by regulators

-It relies on new members to sustain the scheme.
+It relies on new members to sustain the scheme

 It is often impossible to determine the asset value